sueszli/noodle-retrieval/docs/report.md

    24189
 ```

-We want to pick 5 random queries and manually decide how well we combined the existing relevance grades.
+Next we pick 5 random examples and manually decide how well we combined the existing relevance grades.

 <br><br>